 Inference Gateway CLI

-The Inference Gateway CLI (infer) is a powerful Go-based command-line tool that provides comprehensive access to the Inference Gateway.
-It features an interactive chat interface with a rich TUI, autonomous agent capabilities, extensive tool integration, and advanced conversation management.
+The Inference Gateway CLI (infer) is a powerful Go-based command-line tool providing comprehensive access to the Inference Gateway with interactive chat, autonomous agents, Computer Use tools, and development workflows.

-Current Version: v0.58.0 (Breaking changes expected until stable)
+Current Version: v0.97.0 (Breaking changes expected until stable)

-- Smart Safety System: Configurable approval workflow with real-time diff visualization for file changes
+- 🔒 Smart Safety System - Configurable approval workflow with diff visualization

-- Beautiful TUI: Scrollable interface with syntax highlighting, tool result expansion, and multiple themes
+- 🎨 Beautiful TUI - Scrollable interface with syntax highlighting and multiple themes

 Installation